Eating cruciferous veggies can lead to gas, but there are ways to minimize discomfort.

 ➤ Portion Control: Smaller servings ease digestion and reduce gas discomfort.

-➤ Hydration is Key: Drinking water aids digestion of high-fiber cruciferous veggies.
+➤ Hydration is Key: Drinking water supports digestion of high-fiber cruciferous veggies.

 ➤ Gradual Introduction: Start with small portions to let your gut adapt.